Reavrus1201/secNET/README.md

 3. **Set Up Configuration**:
 - The project requires a database connection string and a JWT secret key.
-- Open `appsettings.json` and `appsettings.Development.json` and update:
+- Open `appsettings.json` and `appsettings.Development.json` and update the following values:
-  - `ConnectionStrings:DefaultConnection`: Replace with your database connection string (e.g., provided in email).
+  - `ConnectionStrings:DefaultConnection`: Replace with your database connection string (provided via email by your administrator).
-  - `JwtSettings:SecretKey`: Replace with your JWT secret key (must be at least 32 characters long, provided in email).
+  - `JwtSettings:SecretKey`: Replace with your JWT secret key (must be at least 32 characters long, provided via email by your administrator).
-- Alternatively, set as environment variables:
-  - `ConnectionStrings__DefaultConnection`
-  - `JwtSettings__SecretKey`
+- If you don’t have these values, contact your project administrator for the email containing the credentials.

 4. **Create the Database**:
 - Open SQL Server Management Studio (SSMS).
-- Connect to your SQL Server instance.
+- Connect to your SQL Server instance (e.g., `(localdb)\MSSQLLocalDB` or `DESKTOP-9HBIT6M\SQLEXPRESS` if previously set up).
-- Right-click "Databases" and select "Restore Database".
+- Right-click on the "Databases" node and select "Restore Database".
-- Choose the `.bak` file provided in email.
+- Choose the `.bak` file (provided via email by your administrator).
-- Follow the prompts to restore the database.
+- Follow the prompts to restore the database, ensuring the database name matches `secNET`.
+- Note: Ensure your SQL Server version is compatible with the backup file (SQL Server 2019 or later recommended).

 5. **Run the Application**:
-Open in Visual Studio and run, or use the command line: dotnet run
+Open the solution in Visual Studio 2022 and press `F5` to run, or use the command line: "dotnet run"

-## Notes
-- Ensure SQL Server LocalDB is installed if using the default connection string.
-- The JWT secret key must match the one used in your authentication setup.
-- A SQL Server instance (e.g., LocalDB or a full SQL Server) is required.
-- If you don’t have the connection string or JWT key, contact the project admin.

-## Contributing
-- Fork the repository.
-- Create a new branch (`git checkout -b feature/your-feature`).
-- Commit your changes (`git commit -m 'Add your feature'`).
-- Push to the branch (`git push origin feature/your-feature`).
-- Open a Pull Request on GitHub.